vizicist/palette/doc/building.md

 - Install Inno Setup from https://jrsoftware.org/isinfo.php

+- Install Visual Studio 2013 Community Edition from https://visualstudio.microsoft.com/downloads

+  - This will require downloading and mounting a .iso DVD image.
+  - This version is required to get the v120 compiler tools for building older things, even though Visual Studio 2017 will be used to actually build things.

 - Install Visual Studio 2017 Community Edition from https://visualstudio.microsoft.com/downloads

 	- in the Workload tab, select "Desktop Development with C++"